deeedob/thesis/content/40_remote_plugins.md

 reentrancy.
 The traditional approach involves initiating the user interface's event loop within a distinct thread, typically resulting in at least two threads operating within the DSO's process.
-This method is evident in [JUCE](https://juce.com/), a renowned library for creating agnostic plugins, and is also employed in various open-source projects.
+This method is evident in JUCE^[https://juce.com/], a renowned library for creating agnostic plugins, and is also employed in various open-source projects.

 Starting Qt's event loop within a dedicated thread presents significant challenges.
 To address these, we opted to run the plugin's GUI in an entirely separate process.
-While this might initially seem resource-intensive or complex, especially given the intricacies of IPC^[Inter Process Communication], the experimental findings have confirmed the effectiveness and feasibility of this approach.
+While this might initially seem resource-intensive or complex, especially given the intricacies of Inter Process Communication (IPC), the experimental findings have confirmed the effectiveness and feasibility of this approach.

 With modern computers capable of efficiently handling an additional process,